privacygmail cleanupemail security

 Does using MailMop mean Google can't access my emails?

-No—Google already has your emails since you use Gmail.
-MailMop's privacy advantage is that it adds zero additional privacy risk beyond Gmail itself, whereas server-side tools create additional points where your emails exist and can be breached, subpoenaed, or accessed.
+No. Google already has your emails because you use Gmail.
+MailMop's advantage is that it adds zero additional privacy risk beyond Gmail itself, while server-side tools create new places where your emails exist and can be breached, subpoenaed, or read.

 Why is Unroll.Me banned in the EU?

-Unroll.Me doesn't comply with GDPR (EU privacy regulations) because: 1) It sells user data without proper consent, 2) Doesn't offer meaningful data deletion, 3) Has unclear consent mechanisms, 4) Violates data minimization principles, 5) Cross-border data transfers violate EU law.
+Unroll.Me doesn't comply with GDPR because: 1) it sells user data without proper consent, 2) it doesn't offer meaningful deletion, 3) its consent mechanisms are unclear, 4) it violates data minimization principles, and 5) its cross-border transfers break EU law.

 Can I use a privacy-focused tool and then revoke access?

-Yes!
-Best practice: 1) Connect MailMop (or another tool), 2) Complete your cleanup session, 3) Revoke access in Gmail Settings → Accounts → Connected apps, 4) Reconnect only when you need to clean up again.
-This minimizes your exposure window.
+Yes.
+The best routine: 1) connect MailMop (or another tool), 2) finish your cleanup session, 3) revoke access in Gmail Settings → Accounts → Connected apps, 4) reconnect only when you need to clean up again.
+That keeps your exposure window short.

 What permissions does MailMop actually need?

-MailMop requests Gmail metadata scope (gmail.metadata) which provides access to email headers: sender, subject, date, size.
-This is much more limited than full Gmail access.
-When you use unsubscribe, it can optionally access email body to find unsubscribe links, but this is processed locally in your browser.
+MailMop requests the Gmail metadata scope (gmail.metadata), which covers email headers: sender, subject, date, size.
+That's much narrower than full Gmail access.
+When you use unsubscribe, it can optionally read the email body to find unsubscribe links, but that's processed locally in your browser.

 How do I delete my data from a Gmail cleanup tool?

-For MailMop: Clear your browser cache and IndexedDB (all data is local).
-For server-side tools: Contact support requesting account and data deletion per GDPR/CCPA rights.
-Always revoke Gmail access in Gmail Settings → Accounts → Connected apps.
+For MailMop: clear your browser cache and IndexedDB (all data is local).
+For server-side tools: contact support and request account and data deletion under your GDPR/CCPA rights.
+Either way, revoke Gmail access in Gmail Settings → Accounts → Connected apps.

 ✨ Ready to declutter?